 13. Limitation of Liability

 13.1 Cap.
-Expanly’s aggregate liability arising out of or related to this Agreement will not exceed the fees paid or payable by Customer to Expanly in the twelve (12) months immediately preceding the first event giving rise to liability.
+Expanly’s aggregate liability arising out of or related to this Agreement will not exceed the fees paid by Customer to Expanly in the six (6) months immediately preceding the first event giving rise to liability.

 13.2 Exclusion of consequential damages.
 In no event will either party be liable for indirect, incidental, special, consequential or punitive damages, or loss of profits, revenue, data, or business, even if advised of the possibility.

 13.3 Exceptions.
-The limitations above do not apply to (i) a party’s indemnification obligations; (ii) breach of confidentiality; or (iii) a party’s wilful misconduct or fraud.
+The limitations above do not apply to (i) a party’s indemnification obligations in Section 12; (ii) a party’s breach of confidentiality; (iii) a party’s wilful misconduct or fraud; or (iv) Customer’s payment obligations.

 14. Term & Termination

 14.2 Termination for cause.
-Either party may terminate the Agreement (a) upon 30 days’ written notice if the other party materially breaches and fails to cure, or (b) immediately if the other party becomes insolvent or enters bankruptcy.
+Either party may terminate the Agreement with written notice to the other party (a) if the other party materially breaches the Agreement and fails to cure such breach within 30 days of receiving a notice of such breach from the non-breaching party, or (b) immediately if the other party becomes insolvent or enters bankruptcy.

 16. Data Protection